Please support MJHS Institute

 NYS Social Workers: MJHS Institute for Innovation in Palliative Care is recognized by the New York State Education Department's State Board for Social Work as an approved provider of continuing education for licensed social workers #SW-0242.

-Fees: Free (includes CME/CE certificate)
+Fees: Free (includes CE certificate)

 Release Date: May 18, 2022

-Expiration Date: May 4, 2024 (for physicians and non-physicians); April 17, 2024 (for Nurses); January 31, 2025 (for NYS Social Workers)
+Expiration November 1, 2024 (for Nurses); January 31, 2025 (for NYS Social Workers)

 Disclosures: